 Upon entering the principality, we were greeted by an empty guard house and a sign proclaiming “Benvenuti nell’antico Principato di Seborga”.
 While this is more of a photo opportunity than an actual border crossing, the sign held the promise that we were crossing over into a strange new land, similar to the exotic destinations that Bob Hope and Bing Crosby explored in their Road pictures of the 1940’s, like Morocco, Singapore and Zanzibar.
 The town itself is your typical perched village, with great vistas of the countryside and picturesque winding streets filled with ancient buildings.
-As we entered the town on a late October day, it was suspiciously deserted, and we wondered if this journey was going to be a waste of time and debated whether we should turn around and have lunch on the warm and sunny coast, rather than wander the streets of a cold and windy Seborga.
+As we entered the town on a mid-October day, it was suspiciously deserted, and we wondered if this journey was going to be a waste of time and debated whether we should turn around and have lunch on the warm and sunny coast, rather than wander the streets of a cold and windy Seborga.
 Just as we were about to leave, we spotted a stylishly dressed man with a cane strolling towards us through the main square near the main parking lot.
 He gave us a polite “Bongiorno.”
 We could tell by the look on his face that he was wondering why we were trespassing in his town.
 Fortunately, my travel companion spoke fluent Italian.
 She explained that we were visiting Americans here for the afternoon and we wanted to visit the church and then have a nice lunch somewhere in town.
 He gave us directions to the church and suggested that we have lunch at Ristorante Marcellino’s, where coincidentally his son was working.
 Not wanting to upset Il Signore and his family, we quickly agreed that dining at Marcellinos was a great idea and thanked him profusely for his recommendations.